linode/docs/docs/products/databases/managed-databases/guides/connect-to-mysql/index.md

 1. Select your Managed Database from the list.
 This opens the detail page for that database cluster.

-The *Database Details* section contains information and credentials needed for you to connect to your database.
+The *Connection Details* section contains information and credentials needed for you to connect to your database.

 - **Username:** The default user for all Managed Databases is `linroot`, which has superuser admin privileges.
 This replaces the `root` user, which is not accessible.
 - **Password:** The randomly generated password for your database cluster.
 See [Reset Root Password](/docs/products/databases/managed-databases/guides/reset-root-password/) if you wish to change it.
 - **Host:** The fully qualified domain name you can use to reach your database cluster through the public network.
 - **Private network host:** The fully qualified domain name you can use to reach your database cluster through the data center's private network (not a VLAN).
 Communicating with a Database Cluster over the private network avoids network transfer fees, so it's recommended to use this host string when possible.
 - **Port:** The default port for your database is `3306`.
+- **SSL:** This field is set to `ENABLED`, which means that it is required to use an encrypted TLS/SSL connection.

+Under the *Connection Details* section, there is a **Download CA Certificate** link, which allows you to download the CA (Certificate Authority) certificate.
+This certificate file can be used if you wish to verify the CA certificate when connecting to the database.

 ## Connect Using MySQL (CLI)